 Physical Damage

-However, the damage might only be seen when the car is up on a lift, as for an oil change.
-(In addition, the sheet-metal heat shield encasing the converter can get loose and rattle, but that’s not really a problem with the converter itself.)
+Again, most of the issues are concealed and can only be diagnosed on a car lift, say, during an oil change.
+(To add, the sheet-metal heat shield around the converter can become loose and rattle, however, that is not an issue with the converter itself).

 Overheating